Saimin: McDonald's saimin

 A serving of McDonald's saimin.

 McDonald's, an American fast-food giant based in Oak Brook, Illinois, became aware of the saimin phenomenon in the Hawaiian islands in the late 1960s.
-Maurice J. "Sully" Sullivan, legendary Hawaii entrepreneur and owner of Foodland Super Market Limited, had purchased and opened the first McDonald's restaurant in Hawaii in 1968 at his flagship grocery store.
+Maurice J. "Sully" Sullivan, a Hawaii entrepreneur and owner of Foodland Super Market Limited, had purchased and opened the first McDonald's restaurant in Hawaii in 1968 at his flagship grocery store.
 He opened several more McDonald's franchises, and for 12 straight months, McDonald's Hawaii became the highest-grossing group of franchises in the world.
 Sullivan wanted to serve his favorite meal, saimin, at his McDonald's restaurants, knowing all too well that his restaurants would boom with its introduction to the menu.

 Sullivan invited executives from the McDonald's corporation, including owner and business tycoon Ray Kroc for dinner at two family-owned, "hole-in-the-wall" saimin stands in Honolulu: Washington Saimin and Boulevard Saimin.
 That night, Sullivan convinced Kroc to expand McDonald's menu for the first time in its corporate history to include a local "ethnic" food.
 Researchers worked extensively with Washington Saimin to develop a recipe for McDonald's Hawaii.
 Sullivan secured deals with Ajinomoto, a local Japanese saimin noodle factory and fishcake supplier, to manufacture a special soup base.

 Saimin was one of McDonald's Hawaii's most popular menu items.
 Later, Sullivan introduced breakfast platters consisting of Portuguese sausage, eggs, and steamed white rice; Spam, eggs, and rice; and a Breakfast deluxe, a combination of the two, to his menu, capitalizing on the local food phenomena.

 On June 29, 2022, McDonald's Hawaii announced that it would no longer offer saimin on its menu.
-The item was discontinued because Okahara Saimin, the chain's supplier, closed due to its owners' retirement at the end of May.
+The item was discontinued because Okahara Saimin, the chain's supplier, had closed due to its owners' retirement at the end of May.